AgentFi/agentfi-dev-docs/docs/05-dev-docs/01-contracts/modules/DexBalancerModuleA.md

 ```solidity
   function _withdrawThruster() internal
 ```
-Deposits tokens from Hyperlock staking and Thruster liquidity pool.
+Withdraws tokens from Hyperlock staking and Thruster liquidity pool.
 Will attempt to withdraw all known tokens and hold the WETH and USDB in the TBA.